 The Solution to School Window Safety

 Window restrictors for schools, also know as ‘window cable locks’, are an ideal way to provide ventilation in schools while ensuring window safety.
 These allow windows to be opened to 100mm for ventilation while also being strong enough to prevent falls and unauthorised entry through partially opened windows.
-They can be used on wood and UPVC windows as well as sash and inward opening windows.
+Fitting such a device to stop a window opening too far can be used on wood and UPVC windows as well as sash and inward opening windows.

 In winter with higher outside winds, windows and doors partially open using window cable restrictors can still provide acceptable ventilation while keeping the space comfortable.